frankpermenter/frlib/README.md

 ```

 ## Other approximations
-To use diagonally-dominant matrices ('dd') for the PSD approximation, one can replace the relevant line of the above primal example with
+To use diagonally-dominant matrices ('dd') for the PSD approximation, one can update the relevant lines of the above  examples as follows:

 ```Matlab
 prgR = prg.ReducePrimal('dd');
 ```
-and the relevant line of the dual example with:
 ```Matlab
 prgR = prg.ReduceDual('dd');
 ```